doyouqa/python-sdk/docs/tutorials/firmware-update.rst

-Now we need to copy over the Neustar TDI verifier key, Fleet verifier key and the new device secret key.
+Now we need to copy over the Neustar TDI verifier key, Fleet verifier key and the new device private key.
 The Neustar TDI verifier key can be downloaded from the `Neustar TDI developer console`_.

 You can print out your Fleet verifier key by adding a snippet to the previous code